Mahua has re-entered modern conversations after decades of being misunderstood.

 Sedentary consumption patterns

-In modern diets, frequency must be interpreted relative to:
+In modern diets, frequency must be judged against:

 -